R4R

-JDBC Tutorials
+JDBC

-JDBC Examples
+JDBC Projects

-JAVA DATA BASE CONNECTIVITY
+JAVA DATABASE CONNECTIVITY

-Java database connectivity is the API which defines how the client may access the database.
-It provide methods to querying the database, and updating the data base .Using JDBC you can send SQL, PL/SQL statements to almost any relational database.
+Java database connectivity is an API which defines how the client may access the database.
+It provide methods to querying the database, and updating the database.
+Using JDBC you can send SQL, PL/SQL statements to almost any relational database.
 JDBC is a Java API for executing SQL statements and supports basic SQL functionality.
-It provides RDBMS access by allowing you to embed SQL inside Java code.
+It provides RDBMS access by allowing you to embed SQL inside Java code

-• Making connection to database
+1. Making connection to the database.

-JDBC ARCHITECTURE
+JDBC Architecture

 The JDBC API contains two major sets of interfaces: the one is the JDBC API for application writers, and the other is the lower-level JDBC driver API for driver writers.
 JDBC technology drivers fit into one of four categories.
 Applications and applets can access databases via the JDBC API using pure Java JDBC technology-based drivers.

-Before start connectivity first import the import.java.sql.*; package
+Before start connectivity first import the import.java.sql.*; package.

-1.Loading the database driver.:- The driver class is loaded sssby calling Class.forName() with the Driver class name as an argument.
+The driver class is loaded by calling Class.forName() with the Driver class name as an argument.
 As it loaded, the Driver class creates an instance of it.
-The client can connect to Database Server through JDBC Driver.The JDBC-ODBC Bridge driver is commonly used. as most of the Database servers support ODBC driver.
+The client can connect to Database Server through JDBC Driver.
+The JDBC-ODBC Bridge driver is commonly used.
+Most of the time Database servers support ODBC driver.

 try {

-Class.forName(”sun.jdbc.odbc.JdbcOdbcDriver”); //Or any other driver
+Class.forName(¯sun.jdbc.odbc.JdbcOdbcDriver¯); //Or any other driver

 }